 Science Test Description for the ACT

-The ACT science test is a 40-question, 35-minute test that measures the interpretation, analysis, evaluation, reasoning, and problem-solving skills required in the natural sciences.
+The science section measures the interpretation, analysis, evaluation, reasoning, and problem-solving skills required in the natural sciences.
+The section presents several authentic scientific scenarios, each followed by a number of multiple-choice questions.

-Note: You are not permitted to use a calculator on the ACT science test.
+Note: You are not permitted to use a calculator in the science section.

 Content Covered by the ACT Science Test

-Manipulate and analyze scientific data presented in tables, graphs, and diagrams (e.g., recognize trends in data, translate tabular data into graphs, interpolate and extrapolate, and reason mathematically).
+This category asks you to manipulate and analyze scientific data presented in scientific tables, graphs, and diagrams (e.g., recognize trends in data, translate tabular data into graphs, interpolate and extrapolate, and reason mathematically).

 Scientific Investigation (20–30%)

-Understand experimental tools, procedures, and design (e.g., identify variables and controls) and compare, extend, and modify experiments (e.g., predict the results of additional trials).
+This category requires you to understand experimental tools, procedures, and design (e.g., identify controls and variables) and compare, extend, and modify experiments (e.g., predict the results of additional trials).

 Evaluation of Models, Inferences, and Experimental Results (25–35%)

-The scientific information is conveyed in one of three different formats.
+The scientific information appears in one of three formats:

-- Data Representation (30–40%): This format presents graphic and tabular material similar to that found in science journals and texts.
-The questions associated with this format measure skills such as graph reading, interpretation of scatterplots, and interpretation of information presented in tables.
+- Data Representation (25–35%): This format presents graphic and tabular material similar to that found in science journals and texts.
+The questions associated with this format measure skills such as recognizing relationships among data in tables and graphs; interpolation and extrapolation; and translating tabular data into graphs.

-- Research Summaries (45–55%): This format provides descriptions of one or more related experiments.
-The questions focus upon the design of experiments and the interpretation of experimental results.
+- Research Summaries (45–60%): This format provides descriptions and results of one or more related experiments.
+The questions focus on the design of the experiments and the interpretation of experimental results.

-- Conflicting Viewpoints (15–20%): This format presents expressions of several hypotheses or views that, being based on differing premises or on incomplete data, are inconsistent with one another.
-The questions focus upon the understanding, analysis, and comparison of alternative viewpoints or hypotheses.
+- Conflicting Viewpoints (15–20%): This format presents two or more explanations for the same scientific phenomena that, because they are based on differing premises or incomplete data, are inconsistent with one another.
+The questions focus on the understanding, analysis, and comparison of alternative viewpoints or hypotheses.

 See sample questions and test tips.